jimkwon/u1promoter/README.md

 # U1 promoter project

-Snakemake and Jupyter Notebook files will be uploaded.
+The details will be updated after publication.